andycranston/ipv4grep/README.md

 the file is printed on stdout and a return code of 0 is given.
 If the IPv4 address is not found then no output is printed and a return code of 1 is given.

-Only the first 1,000,000 bytes of a file is searched - this is for performance reasons.
+Only the first 1,000,000 bytes of a file is searched.
 IPv4 addresses are usually in files much smaller than 1,000,000 bytes such as configuration files.

 If more or less bytes need to be searched the `-s` command line option can be used.
 For example to search the first 5,000,000 bytes use: